Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 See small business loans today

 Deferment can reduce your monthly budget by several hundred dollars.
 But it likely won't make enough of a difference if your business is really struggling.
-The federal government has several coronavirus assistance loan programs, including the Paycheck Protection Program — which offers up to 100% forgiveness depending on how you spend the funds.
+The federal government has several coronavirus assistance loan programs, including the PPP — which offers up to 100% forgiveness depending on how you spend the funds.

 Many state and local governments are offering low-cost business loans and grants.
 And grants are also available through private organizations, usually by industry.
 Visit our guide to business loans during the coronavirus for more details about on your options.